yassun7010/cmdcomp/README.md

 ## Why was `cmdcomp` created?

-Completion files for many cli tools (`aws`, `gcloud`, etc.) are provided by self.
-However, if you want to use these cli tools in multiple products and multiple environments (prd, dev, etc.), it would be useful to be able to switch contexts easily.
-In this situation, I have a simple Shell Script wrapper to switches settings for each environment easily. (like `mycli prd aws s3 ...`).
+The completion files for many cli tools (`aws`, `gcloud`, etc.) are provided by self.
+However, if one wants to use these cli tools with multiple products and multiple environments (prd, dev, etc.), it would be useful to be able to switch contexts easily.
+In this situation, I have a simple shell script wrapper that easily switches between settings for each environment. (like `mycli prd aws s3 ...`).

-`cmdcomp` can generate completion files for your shell script using configuration wittened by `YAML` or `TOML` or `JSON`.
+`cmdcomp` can generate shell script completion files with config described in `YAML`, `TOML` or `JSON`.

-In today's development, more and more cli tools be used.
+In today's development, more and more cli tools are being used.

-If you want to generate a completion file for a simple wrapper script, `cmdcomp` will be of great help.
+If you want to generate completion files for simple wrapper scripts, cmdcomp can be of great help.

 ## Install